-- For the first year of simultaneous study, a 25% tuition discount will be applicable for each sibling. - For the future years of simultaneous study, both siblings will receive a 10% tuition discount.
+- For the first year of simultaneous study, a 25% tuition discount will be applicable for each sibling. - For the future years of simultaneous study, both siblings will receive a 10% tuition discount

-The discount is applicable for both siblings for as long as they both are studying at the same time.
-If one of the siblings is no longer eligible for the Sibling Grant (e.g., probation, 8 semester rule, age limit), the other sibling continues to receive a 10% tuition discount as long as they both study simultaneously at LCC.
+The discount is applicable to both siblings if they both are studying at the same time.
+If one of the siblings is no longer eligible for the Sibling Grant (e.g., probation, 8 semester rule and/or age limit), the other sibling continues to receive a 10% tuition discount as long as they both study simultaneously at LCC.